geeksusma/rest-2nd-level/README.md

   * Internal Server Errors:
     * 500 - Internal :arrow_right: Well this should not be never thrown from our server since it means something was not taken into account

+Some Examples:

+#### POST

+/cars - returns 201 if created :white_check_mark:
+/cars - returns 200 if created :x:

+/cars - returns 400 if a validation failed and the car could not be created ✅ /cars - returns 403 if the requester has no permissions to create a new car ✅

+#### PUT/PATCH/DELETE

+/cars/abc-der-123 - returns 200 if updated ✅

+/cars/abc-der-123 - returns 404 if abc-der-123 car does not exists ✅
+/cars/abc-der-123 - returns 400 if a validation failed and the car could not be updated ✅ /cars/abc-der-123 - returns 403 if the requester has no permissions to update/delete an existing car ✅

+#### GET

+/cars/abc-der-123 - returns 200 if car found ✅
+/cars/search?color=red - returns 200 if red cars found ✅
+/cars/search?color=green - returns 200 if green cars were not found ✅

+/cars/abc-der-123 - returns 404 if abc-der-123 car does not exists ✅
+/cars/abc-der-123 - returns 403 if the requester has no permissions to get an existing car ✅ /cars - returns 403 if the requester has no permissions to retrieve the whole collection of cars ✅ /cars/search?engine=electric - returns 403 if the requester has no permissions to search over the collection of cars ✅

 ### Avoid easy guessing Id's as part of your endpoint